Mahalaxmi Racecourse: Overview

 Jockey B. Prakash on Fractious Fav Secret Memory.

 The horse racing season starts in mid-November and ends in the last week of April.
 On the first Sunday in February, the Indian Derby is conducted annually and is attended by many of the city's glitterati.
 Between 1984 and 2022, the Derby was sponsored by liquor baron Vijay Mallya's UB Group under the name of flagship company McDowells Co.
 Ltd. as The McDowell's Indian Derby.

 The common Mumbaikar has access to the racecourse in the mornings and evenings during specified timings for exercising, walking or jogging in the inner lane of the main horse race track.
 The racecourse has also transformed many common Mumbaikars to Marathoners.
 Yoga sessions akin to tai chi are conducted in the garden situated within the race-track during the common permissible timings, akin to "Happy Valley Racecourse" in Hong Kong.
 Lessons for horse-riding are also provided by Amateurs Riders Club.
 In the evenings, dogs are also allowed to be walked, but one has to check the permissibility.
-On weekends it is common to find Aero-Modelling hobbyists flying planes on the polo ground, performing aerial acrobats with motorized radio-controlled planes during non-racing days.
+On weekends it is common to find Aero-Modelling hobbyists flying planes on the polo ground, performing aerial acrobats with motorised radio-controlled planes during non-racing days.
 The ground is also used as a heli-pad.
 Lately, they have even started with providing newspapers in the morning to the joggers.

 99-year lease debate

-The land on which the racetrack sits was leased to the Royal Western India Turf Club for 99 years, ended in 31 May 2013.
+The land on which the racetrack sits was leased to the Royal Western India Turf Club for 99 years, ended on 31 May 2013.

 Some people feel the land should be converted into a public park.
 Others are sceptical about the park plan and feel it will become full of slums and encroachments.

-The state government favors leasing out the racecourse for another 30 years.
+The state government favours leasing out the racecourse for another 30 years.

 It is currently leased for Rs 56 lakh/year.
 The new rates will be Rs 42 crore/year and increase every 5 years.